top of page

 Migraine Headaches

 A migraine is a powerful headache that often happens with nausea, vomiting, and sensitivity to light.
 Migraines can last from 4 hours to 3 days, and sometimes longer.
 Migraine headaches are a symptom of an overall condition known as migraine.
 Doctors don’t know the exact cause of migraine headaches, although they seem to be related to changes in the brain as well as to genes that run in families.
 You can even inherit the triggers that give you migraine headaches, like fatigue, bright lights, weather changes, and others.
-A migraine starts when overactive nerve cells send out signals that activate the trigeminal nerve, the nerve that supplies sensation to your head and face.
+A migraine starts when overactive nerve cells send signals that activate the trigeminal nerve, which supplies sensation to your head and face.
 Activation of the nerve causes the release of certain chemicals like serotonin and calcitonin gene-related peptide (CGRP).
 CGRP causes blood vessels in the lining of the brain to swell.
 This releases neurotransmitters that create inflammation and pain.

 Muscle Pain